Hosting a Fundraising Event

 - Mingle with your guests until everyone has arrived.
 Then, gather the group and play the video.
 It will only take a couple of minutes.

 - After the presentation, talk a little about your personal commitment to the 3-Day and your reasons for participating.
-Then, give guests time to decide the amount they want to donate.
+Even if many of your guests know your reason, tell them again.
+Afterwards, give guests time to decide the amount they want to donate.

 - If your donors prefer to pay by check, they should complete a donation form.
-However, encourage folks to donate immediately online.
+However, encourage donors to donate immediately online.
 That way, they may be able to quadruple their donation by selecting the payment plan option that spreads payments out over four months.
 This option is not available using the donation form.
+When using the online donation form, don’t forget to log out between donors.

 - Provide a donation form to take home for those who do not donate at the event.